The Cathedral of Havana

 A Baroque Cathedral in a Colonial Context

-Conceived to impress with a purely baroque style from the Tuscan school (because of its two asymmetric towers), several authors of architectonic literature of Havana refer that the cathedral was also under the neoclassic influence, which dominated during the XIX century, from which the Cathedral was submitted to several changes in the inside, something will occurs again in two other occasions.
+Conceived to show off a purely baroque style from the Tuscan school (because of its two asymmetric towers), several authors of architectonic literature of Havana refer that the cathedral was also under the neoclassic influence, which dominated during the XIX century.
+Then, the Cathedral was submitted to several changes in the inside, something that will occur again in two more occasions.

 We say that during the 1940's the original roof was replaced by another made of stones and which simulates a vault.
 The church makes a perimeter of 34 square meters for 36 meters in length and it arranges a trio of three-piece of naves in both sides, which are divided by large pillars.